 Install Notepadqq in other Linux distributions

 Apart from Debian packages, Notepadqq also has packages for Arch Linux.
 Apart from that, you can get the source code from its Github repository.

 Remove Notepadqq installed from PPA

 If you did not like Notepadqq, you can uninstall it by using the commands below if you had installed it via PPA:

 sudo apt-get remove notepadqq sudo add-apt-repository --remove ppa:notepadqq-team/notepadqq

 Notepad++ is not the only text editor that has been cloned in Linux.
-We have earlier seen Lime Text editor which is a clone to Sublime Text editor.
-So as I said before there is no dearth for good text editors in Open Source world.
+We have earlier seen Lime Text editor which is a clone of Sublime Text editor.
+So as I said before, there is no shortage for good text editors in the Open Source world.